 - The over-serving of alcohol was the direct and proximate cause of the damages sustained.

 While most people associate the Dram Shop Act with impaired driving crashes, businesses that over-serve patrons can also be held liable for other types of accidents.
 This includes slip and falls, pedestrian accidents, or injuries that result from a bar fight.
 Any time there is an injury caused by a business over-serving alcohol, they may be found partially liable for the damages that result.
 It is important to note that dram shop laws don’t completely remove accountability on the part of the person responsible for the harm, but they apportion liability for their part in the accident and allow the person who was over-served to collect from the establishment accordingly.
+It can be challenging to hold an establishment accountable, but a knowledgeable Dram Shop attorney is here to help.

 What Does it Mean to be “Clearly Intoxicated?”